luaroncrew/Loyo/README.md

 ![](logo.png)
+(built by new Heroes from zero during BnB zero to hero hack ^_^)

-Loyo is the new generation loyalty program infrastructure.
+LOYO is the new generation loyalty program infrastructure.

+LOYO is two applications, connected to a system of services on the blockchain:

+- business LOYO: angular web application for business.
+- LOYO: swift application for clients.

+## features of LOYO:
 ### For clients:
 - no personal data required to get and spend loyalty rewards
 - easy-to-use application, all commercials promos at one place